-Constitutive models for continuum include: elastic, Drucker-Prager, Mohr-Coulomb, Hoek-Brown, Multilaminate, Modified Cam-Clay, HS_small strain, Cap model, Densification model, Menétrey-Willam, damage-plastic concrete model (with fire extension), and a Virtual geotechnical laboratory toolbox to assist users in data preparation.
+Constitutive models for continuum include: elastic, Drucker-Prager, Mohr-Coulomb, Hoek-Brown, Multilaminate, Modified Cam-Clay, HS_small strain, Cap model, Densification model, Menétrey-Willam, damage-plastic concrete model (with fire extension), and a Virtual Lab to assist users in data preparation.

 ZSOIL uses exclusively linear elements, enhanced (BBAR, enhanced strains, stabilised formulation) to overcome locking phenomena.
 Finite elements include: truss, cable, beam, plate, shell, thick shell and continuum for single and 2-phase media.

 ZSwalls Diaphragm/sheet pile wall template on PC platform, also available as standalone software.
 Watch ZSwalls tutorial on YouTube.

 Export of results to Paraview for alternative viewing, Python scripting for reporting.

 CAD assistance: Import data from Rhino (coming up).

 Hotline and an extensive online Help are available to users.
 A 200 pages Getting Started manual introduces the new user to all basic situations.

 A number of case studies are discussed in papers selected from users meetings